microsoft/RTVS-docs/index.md

-﻿---
+---
 layout: default
 ---

-# Getting Started with R Tools for Visual Studio
+# Welcome to R Tools for Visual Studio Preview

 Welcome to R Tools 0.1 for Visual Studio (RTVS)!